Police seek woman who urinated on potatoes in Walmart

 In a statement, Walmart told the station it “it immediately disposed of the affected products and sanitized the area.”

-Walmart says it is working with police to find the person and have her prosecuted.
+Walmart said it is working with police to find the person and have her prosecuted.